Straight-tusked elephant: Relationship with humans

-At the Lehringen site in north Germany, dating to the Eemian/Last Interglacial (around 130–115,000 years ago) a skeleton of a mature adult P. antiquus, around 45 years of age, was found with a complete (though currently fractured) spear/lance between its ribs, with flint artifacts found close by, providing unequivocal evidence that this specimen was hunted, though it has been suggested the elephant may have already been mired prior to being killed.
+At the Lehringen site in north Germany, dating to the Eemian/Last Interglacial (around 130–115,000 years ago) a skeleton of a mature adult (probably male) straight-tusked elephant, around 45 years of age, was discovered in 1948 with a complete (though currently fractured) spear/lance between its ribs, with its bones displaying cut marks, relatively few carnivore marks and flint artifacts found close by, providing clear evidence that this specimen was hunted, though it has been suggested the elephant may have already been mired prior to being killed.
 The spear/lance, which is around 2.4 m long, is made of European yew (Taxus baccata), which has both a durable and elastic wood, properties that may have been deliberately selected for.
-The Lehringen spear/lance is one of the oldest known wooden weapons after the Clacton spearhead (also made of yew wood) and the Schöningen spears, has been suggested to have served as a handheld thrusting spear rather than as a throwing weapon.
+The Lehringen spear/lance, which is one of the oldest known wooden weapons after the Clacton spearhead (also made of yew wood) and the Schöningen spears, has been suggested to have served as a handheld thrusting spear rather than as a throwing weapon.
 The current c-curved bent shape of the spear suggests that the spear was thrust upwards into the elephants abdomen, and may have been deformed by the elephant falling on it (the current fractured state of the spear is thought to have been due to much later sediment compaction).

 Studies in 2023 proposed that in addition to Lehringen, the Neumark Nord, Taubach and Gröbern sites, which show evidence of systematic butchery, provided evidence of widespread hunting of straight-tusked elephants by Neanderthals during the Eemian in Germany.
 The remains of at least 57 elephants were found at Neumark Nord; the study authors estimated that they accumulated over a time span of around 300 years and that one elephant was hunted once every 5–6 years at the site.